 A clean launch on the fourth mission of the H-IIA medium-lift rocket appears to have put Japan back in business studying global climatic change, particularly global warming.
 The Dec.
 14, 10:31 a.m. launch from the National Space Development Agency's Tanegashima space center put the second Advanced Earth Observing Satellite (Adeos-2) into a 500-mi. high polar orbit.
 The orbital placement "attained our objective almost perfectly," said NASDA Managing Director Hideichiro Yamanouchi.
 There ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "H-IIA Launch Puts Japan on Earth Watch".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "H-IIA Launch Puts Japan on Earth Watch".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.